Explaining Contingencies, Variances, and Change Orders

 2. Outlining the difference between change order and contingency items (with examples)

-3. Getting your client onboard by talking about contingency early and often in your sales and preconstruction process
+3. Getting your client onboard by talking about contingency early and often in your sales and preconstruction processes

-There's a flaw with this approach, however.
-Because contingency funds are essentially a miscellaneous pool of money waiting to be used, the line between what is a contingency and what is a change order often gets blurry.
-If clients and design partners know there's a contingency fund, they can become tempted to spend it, leaving you in a lurch if you need to access those funds for an emergency situation.
+The line between contingencies and change orders often gets blurry because contingency funds are essentially a miscellaneous pool of money waiting to be used.
+And both clients and design partners can become tempted to spend it, leaving you in a lurch if you need to access those funds for an emergency situation.

 For example, let’s say you’re working on a project with a $30k contingency fund, and there’s a $6k additional cost because of a change in the design.
 If you sat down with the architect and the client, they’re both going to push for that charge to be paid by the contingency fund, even though design changes are typically passed on to the client to pay for via a change order.

-Not only does this make the conversation very awkward at the time, but flash forward to a few weeks later when more of these conversations have happened (and the contingency fund has covered more extra charges), and it's now drawn down to zero.
+Not only does this make the conversation very awkward at the time, but flash forward to a few weeks later when more of these conversations have happened (and more extra charges have been covered by the contingency fund), and it’s now drawn down to zero.

 Suddenly, similar extra costs must be presented to the client as change orders.
-But the client has gotten comfortable using the contingency fund and can't reconcile why they are paying more for something they were told was a contingency item a few weeks earlier.
-Psychologically they don't feel responsible for paying for it, and you're in a situation where you might feel the need to eat that cost to keep the peace.
+But the client has gotten comfortable using the contingency fund and can’t reconcile why they are paying for something that a few weeks earlier they were told was a ‘contingency’ item.
+Psychologically they don’t feel responsible for paying for it, and you’re in a situation where you feel the need to eat that cost to keep the peace.

 Variances and Change Orders Are Not a Replacement for a Good Sales Process